neuralmagic/sparseml/README.md

 # Normal estimator training code...
 ```

-#### Session based pipelines
+#### Session-based pipelines
-Session based pipelines need a little bit more as compared to estimator based pipelines; however,
+Session-based pipelines need a little bit more as compared to estimator-based pipelines; however,
 it is still designed to require only a few lines of code for integration.
 After graph creation, the manager's `create_ops` method must be called.
 This will modify the graph as needed for the optimizations and return modifying ops and extras.